simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

     hierarchical algorithm, with some forwarders taking large pools of tasks from the master, each of them distributing their tasks to a sub-pool of workers?
-Or should we introduce super-peers, dupplicating the master's role in a peer-to-peer manner?
+Or should we introduce super-peers, duplicating the master's role in a peer-to-peer manner?
 Do the algorithms require a perfect knowledge of the network?

 - How is such an algorithm sensitive to external workload variation?